Micah Zandee-Hart: International play

+Hart played in two under-18 events with Team Canada winning gold in 2014 and, as team captain, silver in 2015.

-With Canada's Under-22/Development Team, Hart captured a gold medal at the 2016 Nations Cup.
+With Canada's Under-22/Development Team, Zandee-Hart captured a gold medal at the 2016 Nations Cup.
 Before the event, the team participated in a series of exhibition games against the national teams of Austria, the Czech Republic and Hungary.
-Hart registered an assist in the December 30, 2015, game against Austria.
+She registered an assist in the December 30, 2015, game against Austria.

+On November 23, 2016, she was named to the Canada women's national ice hockey team roster that competed against the United States in a pair of contests on December 13 (in Plymouth, Michigan) and December 20, 2016 (in Sarnia, Ontario).
+She is one of three members of the Canadian roster who made their debuts with the national team in the series against the United States.

-On January 11, 2022, Zandee-Hart was named to Canada's 2022 Olympic team.
+On January 11, 2022, Zandee-Hart was named to Canada's 2022 Olympic team, becoming the first British Columbia-born woman to represent the country in Olympic ice hockey.
+At the games, she recorded four assists en route to a gold medal.

-NCAA

-During her freshman season (2015–16) with the Cornell Big Red, Hart ranked third in team scoring while leading all blueliners with 18 points on the strength of 17 assists.